 In 1996, HIPPA (Health Insurance Portability and Accountability Act) was passed by congress.
 It mandated industry-wide standards for healthcare billing and information storage through any electronic medium.
 It also was passed in order to reduce healthcare fraud and abuse.
 HIPPA-compliant cloud-based systems were being introduced more after this which has been a boon to the healthcare industry in more than one way.

 Microsoft Azure and Amazon Web Service(AWS) are cloud-based platforms developed in the 2000s which are widely used for developing healthcare systems (among others) all over the world.
-Although cloud computing has transformed the old systems in aspects of cost, interoperability, data ownership and more, there are other challenges that still remain unsolved.
+Although cloud computing has transformed the old systems in aspects of cost, interoperability, data ownership, and more, there are other challenges that still remain unsolved.

-The challenges we come across while trying to digitize healthcare:
+The challenges to digitizing healthcare:

-The main problem with EMRs- Users hate them.
+The main problem with EMRs- Users hate them

 Dr. Atul Gawande is a surgeon and writer for The New Yorker magazine.
 In one of his articles titled “Why doctors hate their computers”, he shares his experiences as a doctor training to use the new digitized EMR system.
 This is actually a very good example of gaining a user’s perspective on digital systems.